 - Customer service (70%)

 - Software features (68%)

-To be sure the fleet management technology you adopt ranks high in these categories, and that it’s a fit for your organization, keep these in mind these steps that should help you make the appropriate choice:
+To be sure the mobile workforce management technology you implement is a good fit for your organization, keep these steps in mind that should help you make the appropriate choice:

 - Identify your company’s goals and objectives

-- Do the research to find out what systems are available
+- Do the research to find out what mobile workforce management systems are available

-- Choose a provider that can meet your needs in the most efficient and cost-effective manner
+- Choose a service provider that can meet your needs in the most efficient and cost-effective manner.

-Success snapshots: Two companies benefit from “move” to GPS tracking
+Success snapshots: Two companies benefit from the move to MWM

 Poolsure is a pool water management company that services the entire Gulf Coast.
-They struggled with knowing how many trucks and people to add when entering new markets.
+They struggled with knowing how many trucks and field technicians to add when entering new markets.
 After adopting fleet management technology, they were able to determine correct resource allocation, resulting in top-line revenue growth of 20%–25% and a 50% increase in EBITDA.
-“We physically added about 9,000 gallons of daily capacity, but increased business by more than 11,000 gallons each day." –Alan Falik, President
+“We physically added about 9,000 gallons of daily capacity, but increased business by more than 11,000 gallons each day," said Alan Falik, president, Poolsure.

 Witmer’s Feed and Grain is an Ohio-based feed supplier that delivers feed throughout Ohio, Pennsylvania, New York and West Virginia.
 They needed a more efficient way to keep feed flowing from storage bins into waiting delivery trucks.
 After rolling out fleet management technology, they realized significant operational improvements.
 Staff could get status updates of truck locations and their estimated arrival times at the feed mill, and dispatchers could locate the closest truck when a customer requested a backhaul of grain from their farm to the mill.
 In the end, productivity and customer satisfaction greatly improved.